adamklec/copynet/README.md

 If you want to use a different tokenizer be sure to update those files accordingly.

 Train the model using the train.py script.
 Most hyperparameters can be tuned with command line arguments documented in the training script.

+Unfortunately I cannot share the training data that I used to develop this model implementation.
+I did it using a proprietary data set that I no longer have access to.
+As it is now, you must provide your own training data in order for this repo to function.
+I would welcome PRs to enable a demo on an open source data set.